vincentsun870530/SOEN345PetClinic/readme.md

 [spring-petclinic-kotlin]: https://github.com/spring-petclinic/spring-petclinic-kotlin
 [spring-petclinic-rest]: https://github.com/spring-petclinic/spring-petclinic-rest

+# Important
-For our project, do docker-compose up to launch sql server locally.
+For our project, do docker-compose up to launch SQL server locally.
+Also, you need to install mysql version 5.7 and sqlite3